birdmandayum0131/virtual-bird/README.md

   This project aims to apply different face/body alignment algorithm on virtual character synchronizing.
   ~~And promote my coding level.~~
 ## Getting Started
-The following steps will install required packages and run the demo program.
+The following steps will install required packages and run the demo program,
-And the tutorial is based on anaconda environment.
+and the tutorial is based on anaconda environment.
 ### Prerequisites
 I use these packages to develop the project.
 - [FAN][]